greatxrider/phrase-hunter-project/README.md

 ## Overview
 This project is a browser-based, word guessing game: "Phrase Hunter."
 It uses JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.

-This project, show off my skills, a fun app, and a good understanding of the principles of Object-Oriented Programming.
+This project showcases my skills in creating a fun app while demonstrating a good understanding of the principles of Object-Oriented Programming.

 ## Table of Contents
 1. [Features](#features)